-The Electrical Safety Authority (ESA) warns consumers to use extension cords safely - follow these important rules.
+The Electrical Safety Authority (ESA) warns consumers to use extension cords safely follow these important rules.
 Only use extension cords:

 - That are rated for the particular task: Select the appropriate cord for the application.
 Not all cords are created equal, some are designed for exterior use, others for interior use only, some for hard usage in wet locations, others not. - For temporary installations: Flexible extension cords must never take the place of permanent wiring; they are not designed or intended for permanent installations.
-Once the task has been completed, the cord should always be disconnected and properly stored away for future use. - For portable electrical equipment: Always follow the manufacturer's instructions.
+Once the task has been completed, the cord should always be disconnected and properly stored away for future use.
+Extension cords should not run through windows or doors and should not be stapled or permanently attached in place. - For portable electrical equipment: Always follow the manufacturer's instructions.
 For example, follow the manufacturer's installation regarding the number of Christmas tree or decorative lighting strings that can be connected to the cord.